Legally Reviewed By: Robert M. Knowles

 Attorney & Partner At Knowles Law Firm

-Definition and Purpose of Subrogation
+Medical and Financial Impact of Subrogation

 Pros and Cons of Subrogation for Insurance Carriers